 The 2009 season was a big one for baseball in Fort Wayne.
-Newly renamed the TinCaps and playing in a brand new Parkview Field – still, one of the best venues in minor league baseball – the club won its first and only league championship as a Padres affiliate.
-The club won 104 games that season, the most in team history.
+The newly renamed the TinCaps and playing in a brand new Parkview Field – still one of the best venues in minor league baseball – won 104 games that season, the most in team history, and its first and only league championship as a Padres affiliate.

-While 19 future big-leaguers appeared in the Summit City that season, a pair of young outfielders, who arrived in the Summit City by two very different routes, were at the heart of the team’s success.
+While 19 future big-leaguers appeared in the Summit City that season, a pair of young outfielders who arrived by two very different routes were at the heart of the team’s success.

 Jaff Decker, a first-round pick in the 2008 draft, signed for just under a million dollars to bypass a scholarship to Arizona State.
 At 5-foot-10, he was considered one of the best prep hitters in the draft and was going to join the Sun Devils as a two-way player – the left-hander threw a no-hitter his senior year – and could touch the low 90s with his fastball.